AdaptableTools/connectifi-fdc3-demo/README.md

 1. FDC3 Mappings are defined - essentially creating context using DataGrid fields and columns
 2. Intents are Raised (and listened to) and Contexts are Broadcast (and listened to) using the Mappings created in Stage 1

+> AdapTable provides FDC3 UI Components (Action Columns and Context Menus) to make this behaviour easily configurable

-### Mappings
+### FDC3 Mappings

 Grid Data Mappings provide the “glue” to map AG Grid’s data and columns to required FDC3 behaviour.

-AdapTable looks at the mappings to work out which columns to use when creating Intents and Contexts.
+> AdapTable looks at the mappings to work out which columns to use when creating Intents and Contexts.

 This app has a single Mapping (to the [FDC3 Instrument Context](https://fdc3.finos.org/docs/context/ref/Instrument)) but there is no limit to how many mappings are allowed: